Crude Oil Continues Lower on Economic Uncertainty

-Crude oil prices on Monday extended last Friday's sharp losses on concern about the global economy and US political uncertainty.
-China's -10 bp rate cut on Monday reinforced worries about China's weak economy.
-The markets were already worried about Asian economic growth after Japan's Cabinet Office last Friday cut its Japan 2024 GDP projection to +0.9% from a previous estimate of +1.3%.
-Meanwhile, US political uncertainty increased after President Biden on Sunday dropped out of the presidential race and endorsed Vice President Harris.
+Crude oil prices on Tuesday continued lower on weaker-than-expected US economic reports and US political uncertainty, which increased after President Biden on Sunday dropped out of the presidential race and endorsed Vice President Harris.

+Today’s June US existing home sales report of -5.4% to 3.89 million was weaker than market expectations for a -3.2% drop to 3.98 million.
+Also, the July Richmond Fed manufacturing index fell by -7 points to -17, weaker than expectations for a +3 point rise to -7.

+Gasoline prices have underlying support as Exxon's Chicago-area refinery is still closed after a tornado last week cut electricity and forced a shutdown of the refinery on July 15.
+The refinery has capacity of 252,000 barrels/day.

 Crude has support from wildfires in Canada that threaten to curb Canadian crude production.
 Rystad Energy said last Friday that 52 out-of-control wildfires in Alberta, Canada, threaten nearly 500,000 bpd of crude oil sands output and pipeline shipments to the US.